getodk/central-backend/docs/api.md

 [Project Managed Encryption](/reference/encryption) can be enabled via the API.
 To do this, `POST` with the `passphrase` and optionally a reminder `hint` about the passphrase.
 If managed encryption is already enabled, a `409` error response will be returned.

 Enabling managed encryption will modify all unencrypted forms in the project, and as a result the `version` of all forms within the project will also be modified.
 It is therefore best to enable managed encryption before devices are in the field.
-Any forms in the project that already have manually provided encryption keys will be left alone.
+Any forms in the project that already have self-supplied encryption keys will be left alone.

 + Parameters
     + id: `16` (number, required) - The numeric ID of the Project